Please join us on a “time-travelling” journey through the rich and colourful 139-year-old history of the Canadian National Exhibition (CNE).

 As a visual travelogue of the history of Canada’s largest fair, the CNE Heritage Site also serves as a photographic and psychographic survey of Canadian history as it played out every year since the CNE began in 1879.

-In 2017, Canada celebrates the 150th Anniversary of Confederation, which came into being in 1867.
 The history of the Canadian National Exhibition is a poignant reflection of the history of this country.
 Year over year, the CNE images on this website capture Canadian life as it was experienced in a single season in late summer, on a single site situated on the northern shores of Lake Ontario in Toronto, Canada.

 It features CNE visitors interacting with agriculture, entertainers, exhibits, fashion, food, midway rides, shows, and the new technology of the day.
 It also details visits by members of the Royal Family, Canadian Prime Ministers, Ontario Premiers and various other dignitaries, over a span of more than a dozen decades.